openmhealth/sample-data-generator/README.md

 ### Configuration, take two

+The generator configuration file is written in YAML.
+If you're new to YAML, just keep in mind that indentation matters and to use spaces, not tabs.

-The generator configuration file is written in YAML, and has keys that divide it into three sections
+The configuration file has keys that divide it into three sections

 - an [output settings](#output_settings) section, which controls what the generator does with the data points it creates
 - a [header settings](#header_settings) section, which sets certain header fields in the generated data points